Film Session: K.J. Henry’s upside will provide Washington with a quality rotational edge defender

 Pass Rush Package

 Henry’s biggest pass rush strength coming into the NFL in 1-on-1 situations is the use of his lateral quickness.
-While it is not always there, at times, Henry flashed a good upfield burst from Henry that allowed him to combine his lateral quickness with good mental processing to take advantage and cross offensive tackles face who overset, beating them on inside rushes.
+While it is not always there, at times, Henry flashed a good upfield burst that allowed him to combine his lateral quickness with good mental processing to take advantage and cross offensive tackle’s face who overset, beating them on inside rushes.

 Henry’s rush plan is underdeveloped.
 However, his toolbox sometimes comes to life as he wins mostly on speed and speed-to-power rushes.
 He possesses solid chop/swim moves to add on top to his quickness and bursts at times to clear offensive tackles.
 One of the most underrated aspects of Henry’s pass rush is his eyes; when he knows he will not get to the quarterback, he follows him to time a bat-down at the line of scrimmage.